Where to put chlorine tablets in pool and is it ok to put chlorine tablets in the skimmer are two often asked questions that pool owners have.

 When I think about it, when swimming pools have been around for so long, it is surprising that they aren’t built with a specific chlorine/chemical feeder system.
 They are available but don’t seem to be fitted as standard.

 One of the advantages to putting the chlorine tablets in the skimmer is that when the pump is running the water flows over them so it becomes chlorinated as some of the tablet dissolves.
 It is then pumped back into the pool and is distributed evenly throughout the pool.

 I actually use 5-in-1 3″ tablets which include sanitizer, clarifier, stain inhibitor, descaler and algaecide all in one tablet so are very convenient to use.
-I use these – 5-in-1 Multi-Purpose 3″ Chlorinating Tablets
+I use these – 3 inch Pool Mate All-in-1 Chlorinating Tablets

 You will see on swimming pool forums that “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer and other equipment.
 However my pool is now over 20 years old and the previous owner put the tablets in the skimmer, and so have I, yet there have been no ill effects yet.

-It is true that when the pool pump isn’t running the tablets will continue to dissolve (slowly as the water isn’t flowing over them) in the skimmer basket so this water will become more concentrated with chlorine.
+It is true that when the pool pump isn’t running the tablets will continue to dissolve in the skimmer basket (slowly as the water isn’t flowing over them) so this water will become more concentrated with chlorine.
 As long as your pump runs every day that isn’t such a problem.
-As soon as the pump starts the “concentrated” water passes through the system in seconds so doesn’t have a chance to do any damage along the way.
+As soon as the pump starts then the “concentrated” water passes through the system in seconds so doesn’t have a chance to do any damage along the way.